 Does the hosting provider support multiple applications and programming languages?
 Do they offer SSL for secure websites?
 Make sure that you will be able to support various features to suit the specific requirements of your potential clients so you won’t need to turn anyone away.

-Make sure you know your way around the software which will be essential to your enterprise, such as control panel, accounting management software, technical support tickets, etc. You wouldn’t want to be caught unawares once the business is up and running.
+Make sure you know your way around the software essential to your enterprise, such as control panel, accounting management software, technical support tickets, etc. You wouldn’t want to be caught unawares once the business is up and running.

-This part can be complicated, and where you will need to spend a bit of time researching.
+This part can be complicated and will require you to spend a bit of time researching.
 Once you start your enquiries, don’t be surprised to find competitors who are charging anywhere from £1.00 and £99.00 – and even beyond.
 The key is to place yourself in your customer’s shoes and realistically consider what is suitable.
-Consider such factors as server cost, operational costs, and others.
+Consider such factors as server cost, operational costs and others.
 Of course, websites that require secure certificates for e-commerce, as well as those requiring more space and bandwidth, should be charged a higher rate.

-Your hard work and attention to details won’t pay off if people don’t know you exist.
+Your hard work and attention to detail won’t pay off if people don’t know you exist.
 Be sure to advertise your business accordingly, placing emphasis on SEO and social media marketing.

-Word of mouth makes for good advertisement, and your customers will gladly and freely recommend you to others as long as you are able to build and maintain great relationships with them.
+Word of mouth makes for good advertisement.
+Your customers will gladly and freely recommend you to others as long as you are able to build and maintain great relationships with them.